waynezc5/GivingVein-OLTP/README.md

 # GivingVein-OLTP

-This repository contains the design and T-SQL implementation of a OLTP relational database designed to manage the blood donations and donors of a fictitious non-profit organization.
+This repository contains the design and T-SQL implementation of a OLTP relational database designed to manage the blood donations, donors and lab orders of a fictitious non-profit organization.

 ## Database Design
 The database design is represented in the following Entity-Relationship Diagram (ERD):